callat-qcd/lalibe/README.md

 # lalibe
 LAttice-LIvermore-BErkeley (LALIBE)

-Software is undergoing Information Management review at LBNL and LLNL to be release here soon.
+Our Lattice QCD software is undergoing Information Management review at LBNL and LLNL to be release here soon.